-The employees are Kitemill its most important resource.
-Together our staff has expertise and long experience in the development of new renewable energy environment.
+The employees at Kitemill are its most important resource.
+Together our staff has expertise and long term experience in the development of new renewable energy technology.
 They all have different tasks and functions within the company.

 Our work drives Kitemill steadily forward in the development of a new Norwegian break-through technology.

 In addition to the permanent staff workers, Kitemill has several partners that assist us with valuable skills.

 Thomas Hårklau, CEO and founder Kitemill (shareholder).